ldeangelisphys/segmentcells/README.md

 The specific method used is a tensorflow implementation of the U-net alghorithm described in this [arXiv paper](https://arxiv.org/abs/1505.04597).
 We tested the tool on a dataset consisting of c-fos fluorescence microscopy images.
 With additional training the method can be applied to other types of microscopy images.

+## Train

+Setting up the training requires several preprocessing steps.
+After these are done the training itself is not a big deal as it is performed by tensorflow.
+To make sure that every step is performed correctly it can be usefult to have this software as a Jupyter notebook.

+The notebook *train.ipynb* contains the needed preprocessing steps as well as a few visualizations to check that everything is going as expected.
+Additionally it contains some basic features for data augmentation.
+Finally it contains the training itself, as well as a simple visualization of its efficiency.

 ## Visualize the training

 To launch the software type